-The Core Curriculum includes courses in communication, mathematics, life & physical sciences, language, philosophy & culture, creative arts, social and behavioral sciences, and a core component option area.
+The Core Curriculum includes courses in communication, mathematics, life & physical sciences, language, philosophy & culture, creative arts, american history, government/political science, social and behavioral sciences, and a core component option area.
 All students are required to complete the Core Curriculum before receiving an A.A. or A.S. degree (Exceptions apply for some degree plans.
 Contact an academic advisor for more information).

 If a student successfully completes the entire 42 credit hour core curriculum at STC, that block of courses must be transferred to any other public institution of higher education in Texas and will be substituted for the receiving institution's core curriculum.